Winstein--43

 That's dealt with in Job, one of the earliest books of the Bible.
 The Devil,

-as an adversarial lawyer, contests Job's faith in God to God, claiming Job only
+contests Job's faith in God to God, claiming Job only

-has faith in God because things are good for Job--he's healthy and wealthy with
+has faith in God because things are good for Job--he's healthy and

 a big family.
 God lets the Devil change all that, but Job still has faith.